Ayushtech27/data-structures/README.md

 - Can you use teh result or method for some other problem?
 - Can you improve the performance of your solutions?
 - How have other people solved this problem.

+# Problem Solving Patterns

+Some Patterns:

+- Frequency Counter
+- Multiple Pointers
+- Sliding Window
+- Divide and Conquer
+- Dynamic Programming
+- Backtraking
+- Greedy Algorithms
+- Many more!

+# Frequency Counters

+- This pattern uses objects or sets to collect values/frequencies of values.
+- This can often avoid the need for nested loops or O(N^2) operations with arrays/strings.
+- Note: Two separate loops is vastly better than nested loops.